 Vitamin C is critical for building and maintaining healthy gums, and kiwis have one of the largest amounts of vitamin C in any fruit.
 Though they are a little bit harder to find, their flavor and nutritional profile makes them well worth the extra effort.

 Coffee with sugar and creamer is not ideal here – go for the black.
-Coffee has been shown to have some beneficial elements, in terms of protecting your gums and teeth, throughout numerous scientific studies.
+Coffee has been shown to have some beneficial elements in terms of protecting your gums and teeth.

 12. Sweet Potatoes

 Sweet potatoes are rich with a wide variety of nutrients, chief among them – vitamin A. Providing almost 400% of your daily value for vitamin A, one sweet potato also provides vitamin B6, iron, vitamin C, and much more.
 These vitamins and minerals are all critical for healthy gums.